NuLink-network/docs/product/staking_Dapp.md

 ![image](../miscellaneous/img/connectWallet.png)

-After connecting with METAMASK Wallet, the system will automatically detect whether you connect to the NuLink testnet.
+After connecting with METAMASK Wallet, the system will automatically detect whether you connect to the Horus network.
 If not, it automatically prompts a window for you to switch to the correct network.

 ![image](../miscellaneous/img/networkError.png)